fluviofx/fluviofx/README.md

 ## Requirements

-### Unity version
+- Unity 2018.3 or newer
+- HDRP (or LWRP with Unity 2019.1 or newer)
-2018.3+
+- Unity 2018.3+ only:

-### Render pipelines
-Fluvio does not handle rendering on its own, instead relying on the Visual Effect Graph for that functionality.
-As such, HDRP is highly recommended.
-The legacy pipeline may work, but is not currently supported.
+    - Visual Effect Graph 4.9.0-preview or newer
+- Unity 2019.1+ only:
+    - Visual Effect Graph 5.2.0-preview or newer

 ## Installation

+First, make sure all required packages are installed.
+These *must* be installed manually before installing FluvioFX.

-To install this project, add the following line to `dependencies` in your `manifest.json` (in the **Packages** subfolder of your Unity project):
+Once all required packages are added, add the following line to `dependencies` in your `manifest.json` (in the **Packages** subfolder of your Unity project):

 ```json
 "com.thinksquirrel.fluviofx": "https://github.com/thinksquirrel/fluviofx.git"